kthhrv/birthday-demo/README.md

 ## Disaster Recovery

-- Database is snapshoted nightly and those snapshots are copied to 2 other AWS regions
+- Database is snapshotted nightly and those snapshots are copied to 2 other AWS regions
 - Application can be deployed to a different AWS region with its Database restored from the latest copied snapshot.